bartobri/no-more-secrets/README.md

 Set the foreground color of the decrypted text to the color specified.
 Valid options are white, yellow, black, magenta, blue, green, or red.
 This is blue by default.

-`-r <options>`

-Sets the character options that `nms` requires the user to choose from before it terminates execution.
-This is intended to be used for cases where the data piped to `nms` contains a menu with a set of options.
-Note that `nms` will print the selection to stdout before terminating.

 `-c`